 Breastfeeding seems painful in the early stages, not only because of the time required but because of soreness or cracked skin.
 And it seems like your baby just won't..stop..crying.
-In the search for the cause, moms often stumble upon the Foremilk vs Hindmilk debate.
+In the search for the cause, moms often stumble upon the Foremilk vs Hindmilk debate or milk supply issues.
 Let me take you through the premise of the debate.

 What Are Foremilk and Hindmilk

 Foremilk is the milk produced immediately after let-down at the beginning of the feeding.
 It tends to be more watery, pale/white in color lower in fat content, higher in lactose, and greater in volume.